 Not sure which credential type is right for you?
 Read this guide to help your decision process.

 Where a future teacher completes their credential program is significant, and many also opt to earn a master’s degree to enhance their résumé and earning potential.
 Combined master’s and credential programs, like those at APU, enable teacher candidates to complete both concurrently.
 Different colleges and universities offer unique approaches and requirements for teacher programs and should be thoughtfully considered to ensure a strong fit for each teacher candidate’s needs.

 Work through the credential program

 Depending on the college, university, or other teacher preparation program, the exact path to earning a teaching credential will be unique.
 Each program has different requirements for admission and completion, but the California Commission on Teacher Credentialing (CTC) sets statewide standards for educator preparation and credentialing.
 APU candidates study alongside mentoring faculty as they pass through several checkpoints on their way to becoming a teacher.
 Among the requirements are CTC assessments such as the Teacher Performance Assessment (TPA), California Basic Educational Skills Test (CBEST), California Subject Examinations for Teachers (CSET), or Reading Instruction Competence Assessment (RICA).
 The required assessments may vary by credential area and individual.
+(View teacher test preparation resources and tips for success on the CBEST and CSET.)
 Out-of-state teachers have different ways of meeting the requirements to be a teacher in California.